progs2002/TicTacToe/README.md

 # TicTacToe
 Development of a simple TicTacToe game in java.
-Can predict draw before 2 turns
+Can predict a draw before 2 turns